kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ## Functions to access the batch session

-The batch session is stored in JATOS' database on the server side.
+The batch session is stored in JATOS' database on the server side (see also [Session Data - Three Types](Session-Data-Three-Types.html)).
 That means that all changes in the batch session have to be synchronized between the client and the server.
 This is done via the batch channel.
 Therefore all writing functions (`add`, `remove`, `clear`, `replace`, `copy`, `move`) can be paired with callback functions that will signal  success or failure in the client-server sync.
 These callback functions can be either passed as parameters to `jatos.batchSession.[function_name]` or via [jQuery.deferred.promise](https://api.jquery.com/deferred.promise/).

 On the other side for all reading functions (`get`, `find`, `getAll`, `test`) there is no need to sync data between client and server, because jatos.js keeps a copy of the batch session locally.
 Therefore all reading functions do not offer callbacks, because there is no risk of failure of synchronization.